protojure/lein-template/resources/leiningen/new/protojure/README.md

 ```

+## Running the tests

+No other prerequisite exists for running `lein test` other than having successfully run `make`

 ## Making this project your own:

 From here, a probable next step is adding your own `.proto` Protocol Buffer